-Weather patterns are expected to play a part, and modelling is being undertaken to identify favourable meteorological conditions that will minimise noise impacts to the extent possible.
+Weather patterns are expected to play a part and modelling is continuing to identify favourable meteorological conditions that will minimise noise impacts to the extent possible.

-Extensive noise, vibration, asbestos and dust monitoring will be implemented throughout the mine licence and in close proximity to neighbouring townships.
+Extensive noise, vibration, asbestos and dust monitoring will be implemented throughout the site and in close proximity to neighbouring townships.

 What about dust?

-Further, Delta will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each boiler house.
+Delta Group will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.

 Consequently, this date could change at any time due to weather with further updates to be provided to regulators and the community.